 Holding More than One IRA Possible

 You can hold more than one IRA for maximizing tax benefits.
 However, keep in mind that Traditional and Roth IRA contribution limits are consolidated.
-In other words, you’re able to contribute a total of $5,500 to any combination of Traditional and Roth IRAs.
+In other words, you’re able to contribute a total of $6,000 to any combination of Traditional and Roth IRAs.
+If you are over age 50, this total can go up to $7,000.

 Nonetheless, you can make contributions to an SEP-IRA or a SIMPLE IRA along with a traditional or Roth IRA.
-To determine the maximum amount of tax shelters you qualify for, or any other retirement planning needs, consult with a qualified financial professional for guidance.
+To determine the maximum amount of tax shelters you may use, or any other retirement planning needs, consult with a qualified financial professional for guidance.